- Open Access

 VKH did the experiments involving the breast cancer data (bisulphite modification, COBRA, sequencing, expression and bioinformatics analysis) and analysis of lung, colorectal and prostate cancer cell lines.
 LBH and RLW carried out analysis in colorectal tumours.
 T Dansranjavin and RD carried out analysis in prostate tumours.
 AD did bioinformatics analysis on the MIRA data.
 IB, DE and CL provided breast tumour DNA samples and NHMEC.
 IB and SV carried out real-time RT-PCR.
 ST and GPP performed the MIRA assay and CpG island array hybridisation.
 T Dobbins did statistical analysis.
 DG did tissue culture.
 JM provided breast tumour cell lines and N/T paired lung DNA samples.
 ERM contributed to the concept of the study and statistical analysis.
 FL conceived the studies, oversaw the experimental work, wrote the manuscript and established all the collaborations.
 All authors have read and approved the final manuscript.

 Additional file 1:High Stringency Gene List.
 This file shows all the genes which fulfilled the highest stringency criteria, 1 or more promoter probes scoring greater than 10 in 4 or more cell lines.
 (XLS 80 KB)

-Additional file 2:.
+Additional file 2:Functional Annotation using the DAVID Bioinformatics Resource.
 This file shows the DAVID functional annotation table for the 32 selected candidate genes http://david.abcc.ncifcrf.gov/.
 (XLS 78 KB)